 The Term is the number of years that a Shield Option is in effect.
-For specific Shield Options we currently offer Terms of 1 year, 3 years or 6 years.
-An initial Term(s) begins on the Issue Date.
-A Term ends and a subsequent Term begins on the Contract Anniversary coinciding with the duration of the then current Term for the Shield Option you have selected.
+For all Shield Options we currently offer Terms of 1 year.
+An initial Term begins on the Issue Date.
+A Term ends and a subsequent Term begins on each Contract Anniversary.